 Updated Aug 2019.
 It is the worst thing to know there is something not right with your baby.
 As their parent, you instinctively know when something doesn’t feel right and you just want to find out what it is and fix it.
 My baby was doing really well until around 6 weeks old.
 Then she stopped gaining weight and started being poorly all the time.
 This was the start of or journey with severe reflux and CMPA.

 This post may contain some affiliate links.
 If you make a purchase via the l link I will earn a small reward at no cost to you.

 What is CMPA?

-I had heard of a dairy allergy, but not CMPA.
-It is an allergic reaction to the protein in cow’s milk.
+CMPA (cow’s milk protein allergy) is an allergic reaction to the protein in cow’s milk.
 This can be immunoglobulin E (IgE) when the reaction is immediate or non-IgE mediated when the reaction is delayed.